jgric2/Fast-Persistent-Dictionary/README.md

 This dictionary makes use of the .NET `IEnumerable` and `ISerializable` interfaces, allowing it to be used in various scenarios where these interfaces are required, for example, in .NET collections or serialization operations.

-High frequency updates are managed via a timer which triggers a background thread at a regular interval defined by the user.
-This enhances the dictionary's performance by offloading tasks that do not need to happen immediately, such as writing to disk.

 The project also provides exception handling and recovery features.
 A dispose mechanism is incorporated ensuring that all resources are released when the instance is no longer required, enhancing the project’s stability and resilience.

 Fast Persistent Dictionary is an open-source project crafted with care, providing a robust and efficient persistent dictionary in C#.
 It's an invaluable tool when building applications requiring efficient, reliable, and persistent data storage.